My Trip to Jupiter

 2. Optional: Invite older children, ages 10 to 13, to arrange their scrapbook pages or posters in order of the layers.
 An assembled scrapbook might showcase Jupiter’s layers from the perspective of going deeper into the planet:

 3. Optional: Display the posters at the library.
-If desired, include books, such as those listed in the resources section, in the display.
+If desired, include books in the display.

 Molecular hydrogen layer

 Ask the children to describe what experiences during their "trips" to Jupiter stood out to them.
 Share that the Juno mission will arrive at Jupiter in 2016.
 The pressures inside Jupiter are far too high for Juno to actually enter Jupiter's atmosphere.
 Its instruments will collect data that will allow scientists to infer details about its interior, and they will make direct measurements of the atmosphere's composition and the magnetosphere.
 From its unique polar orbit, Juno will observe Jupiter with its instruments and investigate all of the features we described today.
 Scientists will use that information to design computer that represent the various features of Jupiter, just as we did in selecting materials for our scrapbooks.